theyoung/browser-javascript-compatible-test-react/README.md

 Because when evaluating the browser's javascript functionalities, It executes a set of test functions on run-time, unlikely other benchmark sites.

+Primarily, the Object.assign function will be evaluated not properly.
+Because to work with React, I injected Object.assign manually.
+Therefore test status is the pass, always.

 # Strongly recommended that using the below site

 https://kangax.github.io/compat-table/es6/